maxi-zhang/maxi-zhang/README.md

 - 👋 Hi, I’m @maxi-zhang
 - 👀 I’m interested in Block-Chain technology
 - 🌱 I’m currently learning Aptos and Filecoin
+- ✨ I'm good at Rust,Go,Javascript
-- 💞️ I’m looking to collaborate on good project
+- 💞️ I’m looking to collaborate on good blockchain project
 - 📫 How to reach me 791489347@qq.com

 <!---